danusk/fend-feed-reader/README.md

 # fend-feed-reader

-Built from an existing web-based application that reads RSS feeds.
+A web-based application that reads RSS feeds.

 ## Background:
-This is a project to get familiar with Jasmine unit tests and "test-driven development."
-The tests were written to test an existing RSS feed application.
+This is a project to become familiar with unit testing and test driven development.

-## Getting Started:

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Test suites were written using the Jasmine testing framework to test an existing RSS feed reader application.

 ## Running the Tests:

 Visit the live project site here: https://danusk.github.io/fend-feed-reader/

+**Note: To run the tests, the protection lock in the address bar must be disabled.**

-The results of the Jasmine unit tests will be shown at the bottom of the page.
+The results will be shown at the bottom of the page.

 ## Viewing the Tests:

-The Jasmine test code can be found by navigating to jasmine -> spec -> feedreader.js
+The test code can be found by navigating to **jasmine > spec > feedreader.js**

 ## Built With: